kensei/vscode-remote-container-typescript/README.md

 # vscode-remote-container-typescript

-client and server multiple typescript project on single docker
+client and server multiple typescript project on vscode remote container with docker compose.